top of page

 EABRN is a regional network supporting the UNESCO’s Man and the Biosphere (MAB) Programme and has three priority themes for cooperation: eco-tourism, conservation policy, and trans-boundary cooperation.
 EABRN facilitates the exchange of information between biosphere reserves (BRs) and governing bodies, and conducts regular regional meetings on issues of common concern.
 It also serves as a mechanism to facilitate training and site-to-site cooperation.

 The EABRN Network directs special attention to the capacity building of Biosphere Reserve managers based on modern technologies and spatial tools.
-To date, five EABRN training courses have been held, primarily focusing on the application of Geographic Information Systems (GIS) to BR management.
-These courses were held in 2004, 2006, 2009, 2011 and 2012.
+To date, seven EABRN training courses have been held, primarily focusing on the application of Geographic Information Systems (GIS) to BR management.
+These courses were held in 2004, 2006, 2009, 2011,2012, 2015 and 2017.
+Two online training webinars were also conducted in 2021 and 2023.

 Activities of EABRN: